 More than two thousand years ago, around the beginning of the current era, ancient Tamil Nadu was called Tamilagamand comprised many small kingdoms ruled by various ruling clans, besides the mighty Chera, Chola and Pandiya empires.
 These ruling clans were collectively called as Kuru nila mannargal(குறுநில மன்னர்கள்), a Tamil term which translates as- small region kings.

 The name Ori (ஓரி) literally means ‘The Only One’.
 He was known as Val vil Ori, ( வல்வில் ஓரி)- a title bestowed on him for his exceptional skill in archery -( Val means Powerful and Vil means Bow).
+His steed was also called Ori.
 An interesting story is told of how a single arrow from the bow of Ori killed an elephant, pierced the open mouth of a roaring tiger, and killed a deer and a wild boar before it impaled a monitor lizard.

 Besides being lauded for his marksmanship.
-Ori was also hailed as a benevolent monarch whose gifts patronizing the arts, to bards, musicians and dancers were legendary.
+Ori was also hailed as a benevolent monarch whose patronage of bards, musicians and dancers was legendary.
 So great was his kodai- bountiful gifts that he is hailed as one of the seven great vallal kings (கடை ஏழு வள்ளல்கள்) of ancient Tamil Nadu.
 Vallal (வள்ளல்) is a Tamil word for a person or monarch whose generosity is without bounds.

-King Ori was a monarch of the Kadai Sanga Kaalam– the Third and Last Sangam Age, the period in the history of ancient southern India (known as Tamilagam) from 300 BCE to 300 CE.
+King Ori was a monarch of the Kadai Sanga Kaalam– the period of the Third and Last Sangam .This period in the history of ancient southern India (known as Tamilagam) is from 300 BCE to 300 CE.
+Sangam means Assembly and refers to the assembly of learned men headed by the monarchs who ruled over Madurai.

 The Sangam literature written in this period is vast and consists of many books and anthologies.
 Authored by numerous poets, both men and women, and recorded in palm leaf manuscripts, they are well preserved and are valuable treatises on a vast range of subjects from philosophy to politics.